 1957: Ronald, Rudolph, and Kelly Isley released their first single as The Isley Brothers, “The Cow Jumped Over the Moon” backed with “Angels Cried.”
 Issued by Teenage Records, the single was only a regional hit, but by 1959, the group landed a recording deal with RCA Records, and went on to have hits through the next five decades.

-1966: The Kinks released the lead single from their Face to Face LP, “Sunny Afternoon.”
+1966: The Kinks released “Sunny Afternoon,” the lead single from their fourth studio album, Face to Face.
 Like the Beatles’ single “Taxman,” the song references the high levels of progressive tax taken by the British Labour government at the time.
-With a music hall flavor and lyrical focus, the song marked a stylistic departure from group’s previous hard-driving power chord rock hits, and In early July, it became the band’s third UK #1.
+With a music hall flavor and lyrical focus, the song marked a stylistic departure from group’s previous hard-driving power chord rock hits, and in early July, it became the band’s third UK #1.

 1967: Aretha Franklin scored her only #1 hit on the Billboard Hot 100 with her transformative cover of Otis Redding’s “Respect.”